Originally from Tahiti, Léo PEUILLOT is a lawyer of the Papeete Bar, in French Polynesia.

 It is on the basis of this rich and diversified path that Léo founded META in 2019.

-Beyond law, Léo is interested in management (innovation, entrepreneurship), psychology (alternative dispute resolution), computer science (programming, Virtual Reality and streaming technologies) and everything related to the Asia-Pacific region.
+Beyond law, Léo is interested in management (innovation, entrepreneurship), psychology (alternative dispute resolution), computer science (programming, Blockchain, Virtual Reality and streaming technologies) and everything related to the Asia-Pacific region.

 École Régionale des Avocats du Grand Est (ERAGE, Strasbourg)